buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgServiceElements/Entities/IfcDistributionFlowElementType.md

 # IfcDistributionFlowElementType

 The element type _IfcDistributionFlowElementType_ defines a list of commonly shared property set definitions of an element and an optional set of product representations.
-It is used to define an element specification (the specific product information that is common to all occurrences of that product type).
+It is used to define an element specification (the specific product information that is common to all occurrences of that product type).<!-- end of definition -->

 Distribution flow element types (orthe instantiable subtypes) may be exchanged without being already assigned to occurrences.

 The occurrences of the _IfcDistributionFlowElementType_ are represented by instances of _IfcDistributionFlowElement_ or its subtypes.

 > HISTORY New entity in IFC2x2.

 { .change-ifc2x4}
 > IFC4 CHANGE Ports may now be defined using _IfcRelNests_ to enable definition of ports at type definitions (both forward and backward compatible), provide a logical order, and reduce the number of relationship objects needed.
 The relationship _IfcRelConnectsPortToElement_ is still supported on occurrence objects, however is now specific to dynamically connected ports.

 ## Concepts